HumanSignal/label-studio/docs/source/guide/ml.md

    - Enter the **URL** for the running ML backend.
 For example, `http://example.com:9090`.
    - Enable **Use for interactive preannotation**.
    - Click **Validate and Save**.
-2. For image labeling, you can update your labeling configuration to include `smart="true"` option for the type of labeling you're performing.
+2. For image labeling, you can update your labeling configuration to include `smart="true"` option for the type of labeling you are performing.
 Smart tools appear by default if auto-annotation is enabled. <br>This option is supported for Rectangle, Ellipse, Polygon, Keypoint, and Brush tags.
 See the [tag documentation](/tags).
 If you only want the smart option to appear and don't want to perform manual labeling at all, use `smartOnly="true"`.
    - For your project, open **Settings > Labeling Interface**.
    - Click **Code** to view the XML labeling configuration.
    - For the relevant tag type that you want to use to generate predictions with your ML backend, add the `smart="true"` parameter.
 For example: